-Diana L. Karafin is the Assistant Director of Assessment and Evaluation at NYU, where she heads the Office of Academic Assessment.
+Diana L. Karafin is the Director of Assessment and Evaluation at NYU, where she heads the Office of Academic Assessment.
 As a social scientist with expertise in quantitative methods, Karafin strives to use her training and insights to help foster a burgeoning culture of assessment at NYU.

 Prior to joining NYU, Dr. Karafin served as Assistant Professor of Sociology at Rutgers University Newark.
 In her role at Rutgers, Dr. Karafin taught statistics and research methods and managed an active research agenda examining racial discrimination in housing and labor markets, and national patterns and consequences of racial residential integration in metropolitan neighborhoods.
 Her work is published in book chapters as well as journals including Social Problems and the Annals of the American Academy of Political and Social Science.

 Dr. Karafin brings to NYU over a decade of quantitative and qualitative research and evaluation experience, having consulted with a range of organizations including the Office of Population Research at Princeton University, the Center for Court Innovation, the Open Society Institute for South Africa, the Criminal Justice Research Center at the Ohio State University, and Bone Simple Design.